davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.bankers/index.md

 #### Grading

 ```
-This assignment will be graded out of 45 points:
+This assignment will be graded out of 55 points:
 [2pt] Print out an error message if no file is given on the command line.

 [3pt] Print out an error message if the file given on the command line
       does not exist.

 [5pt] The state file is being read into appropriate structures in your
       program.

 [5pt] Your program determines the contents of the Available vector and the
       Need matrix.

+[10pt] Sanity checks to:
+  - Ensure that the currently allocated resources do not exceed the total
+	number of resources.

+  - Ensure each thread's needs do not exceed its max demands for each
+	resource type.

 [25pt] The safety algorithm is properly implemented, and does not carry
        side effects.
 That is, its execute will not permanently change the
        state of your system.
 (This is why we clone various structures.)

 [5pt] Because the number of threads and resource types are unknown until
-		  runtime, your program needs to observe good memory management, including
+      untime, your program needs to observe good memory management, including
       freeing up memory when possible.
 ```

 #### Submitting Your Assignment